Chicago Falling Truck Cargo Accident Lawyer

 After moving away from oncoming traffic to a safe location off the roadway, collect any evidence available in the area, and take photographs if possible.
 Safely document your injuries, damage to your property, and any remaining cargo still left in the roadway.

 Securing Large Loads in Chicago: A Duty for All Motor Carriers & Commercial Truck Drivers

 There are specific regulations set by the United States Federal Motor Carrier Safety Administration and other trucking industry regulators on the proper loading of loaded cargo for all motor carriers.
-It is necessary for both the truck company that loads the truck and the truck driver to ensure that all cargo is correctly loaded and secured before it hits the road.
-Some requirements include:
+Both the truck company that loads the truck and the truck driver must ensure that all cargo is correctly loaded and secured before it hits the road.